 The results mirror what we saw with HammerDB and helps explain why the TPM was greater on the upgraded server.
-HDDs are not as well suited to handle today's modern workloads as SSDs are, and workloads can require many times more HDDs to achieve the same results from a smaller number of SSDs.
+SATA SSDs don't excel as much as PCIe SSDs, and workloads can require several times more SATA SSDs to achieve the same results from a smaller number of PCIe SSDs.
 This can mean wasted valuable datacenter space in addition to unrealized performance potential.
-SSDs can allow scaling of databases or workloads to meet the needs of your users.
+PCIe SSDs can allow scaling of databases or workloads to meet the needs of your users.